sta210-sp20/website/content/syllabus.md

 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Homework must be typed up using R Markdown and submitted in the appropriate GitHub repository.

+Individual homework extensions will only be given for extenuating circumstances.
+There must be notification from your academic dean about the need for an extension before the homework deadline.
+We do not grant extensions after the assignment is due.

-*The lowest homework grade will be dropped at the end of the semester.*
+To accommodate unexpected and tempororary situations (e.g. interviews and other travel, unusually busy weeks, short term illness, etc.), the lowest homework grade will be dropped at the end of the semester.

 <br>
 <br>